Marijuana Grow Guide

 Root Rot

 Root rot is a plant disease that is commonly caused by a fungus-like organism called Pythium.
 Although it is most often found in hydroponic systems, it can also affect plants that are in soil or other planting mediums.
 The same symptoms of root rot caused by overwatering your cannabis plant can be found in root rot caused by Pythium.
 It will look like your plant has various kinds of nutrient deficiencies on its leaves.
-In a sense, it does because the roots cannot properly absorb the nutrients it needs even though those nutrients are actually abundant.
+In a sense, it does because the roots cannot properly absorb the nutrients the plant needs, even though those nutrients are actually abundant.

 The plant will look stunted.
 Your leaves will become yellow, wilting, and slowly die out.
 One of the telltale signs of root rot is particularly slimy brown roots instead of the common healthy and firm white or off-white roots.
 But first and foremost, your number one sign will be the undeniable stench greeting you when you come to check on your plants.
 Pythium attacks stressed plants first; gaining entry into the plant by damaged plant tissues.
-Roots with injuries from insects can also provide an entry site for the pathogens through the feeding wounds.
+Roots with injuries from insects can also provide an entry site for the pathogens, through the feeding wounds.
 Pythium usually attacks the root tips first and then works its way upward in the root system.

-Since root rot in hydroponic systems are the most common, let’s discuss how to prevent it happening there.
+Since root rot in hydroponic systems is the most common, let’s discuss how to prevent it happens there.
 Disinfect all your growing equipment extremely thoroughly before you start growing a new crop every single time.
 Keep your area clean and free from dead leaves, roots, or other debris to prevent bacteria from growing.
 Sterilize equipment shared between tanks like pH meters.
 Use filtered water, or if you’re using well water or untreated water have it checked for microbes.
 Change your container’s water regularly to prevent stagnant old water from overproducing bacteria.
 Try to do this about once a week; don’t wait longer than 2 weeks to do it.
 The abundance of nutrients in the fresh batch of water will keep your plants happy.
 The water should have a stable pH of between 5.5 and 6.0.

 Your reservoir should be around degrees 65-70F (or 18 to 21 celsius) be sure to take notice that submerged pumps will increase the temperature of the water.
 Cover your reservoir to avoid light getting into it.
 Also, try to avoid transplanting from the soil into a hydroponic system.
 Dirt within the roots can be a haven for pathogens, so start with a soil-less medium after germination.

-Follow these rules and you might actually stand a chance against having to fight off root rot.
+Follow these rules and you might actually, stand a chance against having to fight off root rot.
 If you’re already fighting root rot then I’m sorry to say that in many cases it’s fatal and you’ll have to start a fresh batch.
-Although if you’ve just noticed that your roots have a mild case of root rot then introduce fungicides created to treat Pythium into your system.
-There are some other debatable practices that may help you if you are in a root-rot-rut.
+Although, if you’ve just noticed that your roots have a mild case of root rot then introduce fungicides created to treat Pythium into your system.
+There are some other debatable practices, that may help you if you are in a root-rot-rut.
 Some growers have had success with using hydrogen peroxide, others say it’s only a temporary solution and they prefer other store-bought root treatments.
 If you want to try the Hydrogen Peroxide treatment then take your plant out of the system and cut off damaged roots.
 Soak the roots in a container with a strong Hydrogen Peroxide solution repeatedly until the diseased parts have come off.
 You must sterilize your equipment before putting your plants back.

-Your pots, hoses, reservoir, and everything else needs to be sterilized with bleach or a strong peroxide solution and rinsed really well.
+Your pots, hoses, reservoirs, and everything else need to be sterilized with bleach or a strong peroxide solution and rinsed really well.
 When you are ready to put the plants back add an anti-Pythium and fresh nutrients to your reservoir.
 Keep your temperature on the low side and keep an eye on the plant for the next week to see if it’s growing new beautiful white and firm roots.
 If your cannabis plants are just not making a comeback then it’s time to say goodbye and learn from your mistakes.
 Remove all the affected plants; do not compost them as the Pythium microbes will continue to live in the roots of the infected plants.

 Again, profusely sterilize the equipment, get rid of all the contaminated water, and don’t look back!
 Start afresh, you can do it, the next batch will be well worth it.